jiezhang-cn/ukb_wes_analysis/QC/Step2/README.txt

   • those deviating present in regions of low complexity

  The ref file for the regions of low complexity was download from https://github.com/lh3/varcmp/raw/master/scripts/LCR-hs38.bed.gz
+ The above scripts were run in the instance of mem2_ssd1_v2_x32, and the total of run time was ~10 hours.

 Reference:
 1) Li H. Toward better understanding of artifacts in variant calling from high-coverage samples.
 Bioinformatics.
 2014;30(20):2843-2851.